benitoss/STM32_for_Xilinx/README.md

 ## To know before start

 - Set the "FIRMWARE_TYPE", "LOG_LEVEL" and change "version" on `pins.h` file

+- Atention: You have to uncomment line 62 ( #define DISABLE_LOGGING ) of `pins.h` file after debugging, to reduce binary size But to avoid compilation errors, you have to update the file `ArduinoLog.h` from "C:\Users\Your_User\Documents\Arduino\libraries\ArduinoLog" following the changes of this commit --> https://github.com/thijse/Arduino-Log/pull/25/commits/a7ffa91a4036826d6217288c79bba15af3b0d5b2

 - The main file is `SPI.ino`.
 The execution starts on methods:
   - void setup( void )
   - void loop ( void )